-One of the men had more faith than the others.
+One of the men had more faith than the other men.
 Why?
 He did more actions similar to his belief: he was not only healed by his faith, but he TURNED back and with a loud voice THANKED Jesus.
 He GLORIFIED God.
 How did he do it?
-He FELL down on his face at his feet, and GAVE thanks to Jesus.
+He FELL down on his face at his feet and GAVE thanks to Jesus.
 All these actions are the justification of faith.
 Jesus said to him “ARISE, GO your way: your faith has made you whole.”

 Was believing alone without further actions made the other nine whole?
 No!
 They had enough faith to be healed, but they still lack the actions to make them whole.
 Remember that actions are the justifications of your faith; the more the actions, the better.
 Actions are the powers of faith.